-Eligibility: Army Soldiers who served for a minimum of twenty years and at least one-half of their service was not active commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:
+Eligibility: Service members who served for a minimum of twenty years and at least one-half of their service was not active commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:

-- Soldiers with 20 or more honorable years of active duty service and are at least 60 years old, or
+- Service members with 20 or more honorable years of active duty service and are at least 60 years old, or

-- Soldiers unable to earn a livelihood due to a service-connected disability, or
+- Service members unable to earn a livelihood due to a service-connected disability, or

-- Female Soldiers who served in a women's component of the Armed Forces prior to June 12, 1948 and determined to be eligible for admission because of compelling personal circumstances.
+- Female Service members who served in a women's component of the Armed Forces prior to June 12, 1948 and determined to be eligible for admission because of compelling personal circumstances.

 - Married couples are welcome, but both must be eligible in their own right.